abichat/evabic/README.md

     #>         TPR TNR FDR       ACC      BACC  F1
     #> 1 0.6666667   1   0 0.8571429 0.8333333 0.8

-Finally, you can ask one row of measures per threshold if you provide the vector of p-values (by default, detected elements are on the left of the threshold).
+Finally, you can ask for the evolution of measures according to a moving threshold if you provide the vector of p-values (by default, detected elements are on the left of the threshold).

     ebc_tidy_by_threshold(detection_values = pvalues, true = predictors, m = 7,
                           measures = c("TPR", "TNR", "FDR", "ACC", "BACC", "F1"),